HassoPlattnerInstituteHCI/BIS_2020_Projects/Assets/unity-dualpanto-framework/Assets/ExampleScenes/README.md

 Contains two objects.
 The upper one can be rotated by turning the upper handle.
 The lower objects is rotated via a script and will send it's rotation to the Panto.

 ### Obstacles
 Contains a player that can be moved with the upper panto handle.
 The scene contains multiple obstacles, that are registered on the Panto, the player can collide with them.
+Press `D` to disable all obstacles, press `E` to enable them again.

 ### SwitchTo
 Contains a cube that is moved via a script.
 The lower handle will move towards it and then follow it's movement.